DanielWorld/UserTracker/README.md

 synchronized public static final UserTracker getInstance(Context context)
 </pre>

 ### Caution!!
-From Android M (6.0), You must request permissions so you do have to write those script first before use below 4 methods
+From Android M (6.0), You must request permissions so you do have to write these script first before use below 4 main methods

 <pre>
 if (Build.VERSION.SDK_INT >= 23) {